Graphophone

 The Graphophone was the name and trademark of an improved version of the phonograph.
-It was invented at the Volta Laboratory established by Alexander Graham Bell in Washington, D.C., United States.
+It was initially designed at the Volta Laboratory established by Alexander Graham Bell in Washington, D.C., United States.
+It was co-invented by Alexander Graham Bell, Charles Sumner Tainter, and Chichester Bell in 1886.

-Its trademark usage was acquired successively by the Volta Graphophone Company, then the American Graphophone Company, the North American Phonograph Company, and finally by the Columbia Phonograph Company (known today as Columbia Records), all of which either produced or sold Graphophones.
+Its trademark usage was acquired successively by the Volta Graphophone Company, the American Graphophone Company, the North American Phonograph Company, and finally by the Columbia Phonograh Company (known today as Columbia Records), all of which either produced or sold Graphophones.

 Research and development

 It took five years of research under the directorship of Benjamin Hulme, Harvey Christmas, Charles Sumner Tainter and Chichester Bell at the Volta Laboratory to develop and distinguish their machine from Thomas Edison's Phonograph.

 Among their innovations, the researchers experimented with lateral recording techniques as early as 1881.
 Contrary to the vertically-cut grooves of Edison Phonographs, the lateral recording method used a cutting stylus that moved from side to side in a "zig zag" pattern across the record.
 While cylinder phonographs never employed the lateral cutting process commercially, this later became the primary method of phonograph disc recording.

 Bell and Tainter also developed wax-coated cardboard cylinders for their record cylinder.
 Edison's grooved mandrel covered with a removable sheet of tinfoil (the actual recording medium) was prone to damage during installation or removal.
 Tainter received a separate patent for a tube assembly machine to automatically produce the coiled cardboard tube cores of the wax cylinder records.
 The shift from tinfoil to wax resulted in increased sound fidelity and record longevity.

 Besides being far easier to handle, the wax recording medium also allowed for lengthier recordings and created superior playback quality.
 Additionally the Graphophones initially deployed foot treadles to rotate the recordings, then wind-up clockwork drive mechanisms, and finally migrated to electric motors, instead of the manual crank on Edison's Phonograph.